JalalMalkawi/Visulog/README.md

     ./gradlew build
     ```
 5. Install R

-   ...
+   See https://www.r-project.org to install R

 ### Running the software

-Open a terminal window and set your working directory to here : ```/visulog```
+Open a terminal window and set your working directory to here : ```visulog/```
 Then, run through your terminal
 ```
 ./run.sh
 ```
-(It may ask you to allow permission of execution on this file, in which case just do ```chmod u+x ./run.sh```).
+*(It may ask you to allow permission of execution on this file, in which case just do ```chmod u+x ./run.sh```).*

 Then the script will ask you
 ```
 Welcome User , please enter your git repository link or just press enter :
 ```
-And, after pasting your project link (the URL must come from GitHub or GitLab, and the project must be public), press enter.
+And, after pasting your project link (the URL must come from a GitHub or GitLab repository, and the project must be public, *see Errors section for more details*), press enter.

 ####Remarks
 Notice that, it can be also run through gradle on our project :